Click on the links below to view the texts your child will be covering in Literacy

 Religious Education permeates across daily life and learning at St. Matthew's.
 Children learn about their faith, developing an understanding of the bible and the teachings of the Anglican Church, as well as actively participating in a variety of worship.

-As part of Religious Education, children also learn about Judaism, Islam and Hinduism.
+As part of Religious Education, children also learn about Judaism & Islam.
 It is our aim that children will recognise and value all people with their diversity of gifts, cultures and faiths and develop a consideration for others, learning to work together with a sense of social responsibility and compassion.

 At St Matthew's, we ensure that literacy skills are taught throughout all curriculum areas.
 In the KS1 and Reception classes, speaking and listening activities form an essential part of the literacy teaching.
 Within these classes, there are also phonics sessions which follow the letters and sounds programme.
 Many forms of writing are experienced throughout the Academy including story writing, instructional writing, persuasive writing, recounts and poetry.